-As a commercial real estate finance company, we believe the key financial measures and indicators for our business are Distributable Earnings, Adjusted Distributable Earnings, book value per share and dividends declared per share.
+As a commercial real estate finance company, we believe the key financial measures and indicators for our business are Core Earnings, Adjusted Core Earnings, book value per share and dividends declared per share.

-Distributable Earnings and Adjusted Distributable Earnings
+Core Earnings and Adjusted Core Earnings

-In addition to using certain financial metrics prepared in accordance with GAAP to evaluate our performance, we also use Distributable Earnings and Adjusted Distributable Earnings to evaluate our performance excluding the effects of certain transactions and non-GAAP adjustments we believe are not necessarily indicative of our current loan activity and operations.
-Each of Distributable Earnings and Adjusted Distributable Earnings is a measure that is not prepared in accordance with GAAP.
-We define Distributable Earnings as, for a specified period, the net income (loss) computed in accordance with GAAP, excluding (i) non-cash equity compensation expense, (ii) Incentive Compensation, (iii) depreciation and amortization, (iv) any unrealized gains, losses or other non-cash items recorded in net income (loss) for the period, regardless of whether such items are included in other comprehensive income or loss, or in net income (loss); provided that Distributable Earnings does not exclude, in the case of investments with a deferred interest feature (such as OID, debt instruments with PIK interest and zero coupon securities), accrued income that we have not yet received in cash, (v) provision for current expected credit losses and (vi) one-time events pursuant to changes in GAAP and certain non-cash charges, in each case after discussions between our Manager and our independent directors and after approval by a majority of such independent directors.
-We define Adjusted Distributable Earnings excluding certain non-recurring organizational expenses (such as one-time expenses related to our formation and start-up).
+In addition to using certain financial metrics prepared in accordance with GAAP to evaluate our performance, we also use Core Earnings and Adjusted Core Earnings to evaluate our performance excluding the effects of certain transactions and non-GAAP adjustments we believe are not necessarily indicative of our current loan activity and operations.
+Each of Core Earnings and Adjusted Core Earnings is a measure that is not prepared in accordance with GAAP.
+We define Core Earnings as, for a specified period, the net income (loss) computed in accordance with GAAP, excluding (i) non-cash equity compensation expense, (ii) Incentive Compensation, (iii) depreciation and amortization, (iv) any unrealized gains, losses or other non-cash items recorded in net income (loss) for the period, regardless of whether such items are included in other comprehensive income or loss, or in net income (loss); provided that Core Earnings does not exclude, in the case of investments with a deferred interest feature (such as OID, debt instruments with PIK interest and zero coupon securities), accrued income that we have not yet received in cash, and (v) one-time events pursuant to changes in GAAP and certain non-cash charges, in each case after discussions between our Manager and our independent directors and after approval by a majority of such independent directors.
+We define Adjusted Core Earnings, for a specified period, as Core Earnings excluding certain non-recurring organizational expenses (such as one-time expenses related to our formation and start-up).